Women look to make mark on male-dominated marijuana industry

 "The stars were aligned," said Stinson, who opened one of Alaska's first retail shops in Anchorage with her son and daughter.

-It hasn't been easy getting into the industry: Stinson works up to 14 hours a day.
+It has not been easy getting into the industry: Stinson works up to 14 hours a day.
 But she now has 15 employees and is looking to expand.
 There is less of a stigma around marijuana in Alaska than there was five years ago, she said.

 Stinson's shop has hosted meetings of Ellementa, an organization that promotes cannabis to women, focusing on wellness.
 Recent meeting topics have touched on insomnia and sex.